 It helps you place a valuation on your app and therefore attract the attention and resources of buyers, investors, and shareholders.

-Defining unique KPIs means determining what a good performance looks like and how to capture and measure the various indicators along the journey.
+Defining unique KPIs means determining what good performance looks like and how to capture and measure the various indicators along the journey.

 Tracking KPIs should be baked into your development and marketing plans, including which success metrics and performance metrics are the ones that will be considered the most valuable or important.